 Continue down Van Brunt Street and begin popping in and out of the boutiques along the way.
 Foxy and Winston is by far my favorite shop in Red Hook.
 It’s so well curated that I kind of want to live in the space.
 Much of their offerings are local makers and crafters from the region so it gives you a great taste of what’s happening in the maker scene.
 I’ve purchased cards and unique toys in there for many holidays!
 Definitely stop in Kempton and Co for locally made bags of all sorts - clutches, beach totes, crossbody, makeup, gym, diaper and on.
 Designer and owner, Fiona Kempton, started the company back in 2010 after her “tech-friendly bag with a built-in protective sleeve for a laptop” was well received.

 Time for some wine!
-Dry Dock Wine + Spirits hosts *free* tastings every Friday, Saturday, and Sunday - mainly in the evening so perhaps keep walking and come back later if you’ve headed out earlier in the day!
+Dry Dock Wine + Spirits hosts *free* tastings every Friday, Saturday and Sunday - mainly in the evening so perhaps keep walking and come back later if you’ve headed out earlier in the day!

 Here’s when things get a bit tough.
 You have a few food options, Hometown Bar B Que (pit-smoked bbq yum!), Brooklyn Crab or Fairway Market Cafe.
 My suggestion, if you’re hungry get the BBQ!
 Brooklyn Crab is most fun for drinks, in my opinion, because they have awesome views of Upper New York Harbor.
 Don’t drink too much just yet, there are still other opportunities for that!
-Go to Fairway Market, around the back, to check out the vintage subway car and meander around the waterfront.
+Go to Fairway Market, around the back, to checkout the vintage subway car and meander around the waterfront.
 Before you do though, and on your way there, pop into Hot Wood Arts, it’s free but they do take donations.
 It's open on the weekends between 1-6pm or by appointment.
-It’s a fun spot, one because it’s a “Civil-War-era Beard Street Warehouse building” and, two because the range of work is pretty incredible.
+It’s a fun spot, one because it’s an “Civil-War-era Beard Street Warehouse building” and, two because the range of work is pretty incredible.
 The warehouse is huge so tons of space to show a lot of work.

 Okay, now continue down to the waterfront, make a right to navigate behind Fairway Market, continue on and the park sort of ends, you’ll see a container-style boat that says “Lehigh Valley”, hang a right, walk into the sketchy looking parking lot, and you’ll hit the Waterfront Museum and Pier 44 Waterfront Garden!
 Pier 44 has awesome views of the Statue of Liberty, a great place to sit and watch the sunset over New York City!
 Also, the Waterfront Museum is a really fun spot to peek into for a few minutes, “The Museum's permanent collection includes a nearly one-century old wooden barge, listed on the National Register of Historic Places.”

 Don’t stop there, keep walking through the Waterfront Garden and to Pier 41 and Liberty Warehouse.
-Actually, you’ll be tasting more wine, yum!
-On the south side of Liberty Warehouse, you’ll head into Red Hook Winery for the tasting.
+Actually you’ll be tasting more wine, yum!
+On the south side of Liberty Warehouse you’ll head into Red Hook Winery for the tasting.
 This isn’t free but it is fun, especially inside this old warehouse setting.
 Don’t drink too much, we haven’t gotten all of the other options yet!